Fall Training Class is Cancelled!

 The Texas Master Gardener program is a program of Texas A&M AgriLife Extension designed to teach and promote good gardening practices.
 The Gonzales association conducts the training classes under the supervision of County Extension Agent Dwight Sexton.
 Students who complete the program volunteer in the community for a total of 50 hours their first year to earn their certification as a Texas Master Gardener.
 Volunteer projects are directed toward teaching in the community which is Extension’s mission.
 Working alongside other Master Gardeners, students learn as much from their volunteer activities as they do from the classes.

-Enrollment deadline is extended to the first day of class, September 15, 2020 at 8:30am.
-Applications are available at the Gonzales Extension Office at 1709 E Sara DeWitt, at the Extension website at www.gonzales.agrilife.org and at the Gonzales Master Gardner website at www.gonzalesmastergardeners.org.
-The cost of the class is $165 which covers the cost of the textbook, the state required background check and a soils test along with all fees associated with class activities.
-For more information, call the Gonzales Extension office at (830) 672-8531 or Phyllis Gavillet at (865-243-0729.
-The Gonzales Master Gardeners is an all-volunteer organization and a 501 (c) (3) dedicated to advancing the mission of horticultural education under the direction of Texas A&M AgriLife Extension.
+Applications are available at the Gonzales Extension Office at 623 N. Fair street, at the Extension website at www.gonzales.agrilife.org and at the Gonzales Master Gardner website at www.gonzalesmastergardeners.org.
+The cost of the class is $185 which covers the cost of the textbook, and a soils test along with all fees associated with class activities.
+A credit card payment of approximately $12 will be required for the Texas A&M AgriLife volunteer orientation and background check.
+For more information, call the Gonzales Extension office at (830) 672-8531

 David brings tears to their eyes in the Botany Class after doing the old cut the onion trick.